- Exposure to UV rays of the sun

-Provide health education to improve the patient’s condition
+Provide health education to improve the patient’s condition.

 As a patient advocate and educator, a nurse should provide patients with valuable information that will definitely help to improve their condition in the long run.
 Use of moisturizers, avoiding excessive sun exposure, eating a balanced diet rich in protein, and adequate fluid intake are just some of the helpful information a nurse can impart to her patients.

-IV insertion for patients with fragile veins seem to be a very daunting task, but with practice and enough exposure to these types of challenges, a nurse can surely get the fulfillment from a job well done.
+IV insertion for patients with fragile veins seems to be a very daunting task, but with practice and enough exposure to these types of challenges, a nurse can surely get the fulfillment from a job well done.